-- A college-appropriate backpack.
+- A college-cool backpack.
 Help your student lug their textbooks from one end of campus to the other in style with a trendy backpack.
 L.L.
-Bean and The North Face have great options for both guys and gals.
+Bean and The North Face have great options.

 - Grown-up notebooks.
 Welcome your student to the world of adulthood with a proper notebook, like a Moleskine.
 Taking notes never looked so good.